☰ open

 Former Church of Ireland Parish Church

-"….
-Nearby adjoining the village are the ruins of a Franciscan Abbey, founded and endowed by the Barry Family: one of its towers still serves as a steeple for the present parish church…."
+"....
+The Church, a small but venerable structure, was repaired and much improved in 1835, by grant of £144.8. from the Ecclesiastical Commissioners....
+Nearby adjoining the village are the ruins of a Franciscan Abbey, founded and endowed by the Barry Family: one of its towers still serves as a steeple for the present parish church...."

-New Parish Church
+New St David's Church of Irelsand Parish Church

 St David's Church of Ireland